WHAT IS JEWISH ABOUT SOCIAL JUSTICE? A COLLECTION OF RESOURCES

 Jewish Social Justice Beit Midrash - source sheet from Repair the World for defining Jewish social justice

 What’s Jewish About Justice? - table tent signs created by Jewish Funds for Justice, posted on the Jewish Women’s Archive

 The following resources describe the history and context of the Jewish social justice sector:

-Visioning Justice, a report commissioned by the Nathan Cummings Foundation, assessed the Jewish social justice field – through research, analysis, and reflection – and to identify key strategic directions for engaging more American Jews, more effectively, in issues of social and economic justice.
+Visioning Justice and the American Jewish Community (2008) - a report commissioned by the Nathan Cummings Foundation, assessed the Jewish social justice field and identified key strategic directions for engaging more American Jews more effectively, in issues of social and economic justice.